What Is an FHA Loan?

 FHA guidelines are designed to be more flexible than many conventional programs, but you still need to meet lender and program requirements.
 Exact qualifications vary by lender and borrower profile.

-For a detailed, step-by-step breakdown of credit, income, down payment, and property standards, see our FHA Loan Requirements guide .
+For a detailed, step by step breakdown of credit, income, down payment, debt ratios, occupancy, and property standards, see our FHA Loan Requirements guide.

-• Debt-to-income: Lenders typically review your monthly debt obligations compared to your income.
+- Debt to income: Lenders review your monthly debt obligations compared to your income.

-• Income and employment: Expect standard verification of income, job history, and ability to repay.
+- Income and employment: Expect verification of income, job history, and ability to repay.

-• Occupancy: FHA is generally intended for a primary residence (owner-occupied).
+- Occupancy: FHA is generally intended for a primary residence.

 FHA Loan Benefits